tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >***Magic Resistance.*** The ultroloth has advantage on saving throws against spells and other magical effects.
 >
 >***Magic Weapons.*** The ultroloth's weapon attacks are magical.
 >
+>***Summon Yugoloth (1/Day).*** The yugoloth chooses what to summon and attempts a magical summoning.
+An ultroloth has a 50 percent chance of summoning 1d6 mezzoloths, 1d4 nycaloths, or one ultroloth.
+A summoned yugoloth appears in an unoccupied space within 60 feet of its summoner, does as it pleases (unless its summoner is an ultroloth, in which case it acts as an ally of its summoner), and can't summon other yugoloths.
+The summoned yugoloth remains for 1 minute, until it or its summoner dies, or until its summoner takes a bonus action to dismiss it.
+>
 >#### Actions
 >***Multiattack.*** The ultroloth can use its Hypnotic Gaze and makes three melee attacks.